Skip to content

 Type: final

-The mobile network operator has accepted the message on the end users behalf.
+The mobile network operator has accepted the message on the end user’s behalf.

 REJECTED